rmolinari/rpeg/README.md

 Lua indexes strings and arrays (tables) from 1, while Ruby indexes from zero.
 RPeg follows the Ruby way.
 This means that

-- `match` functions return the Ruby-style index of the end of the matched substring
-  - TODO: is this still true?
 - "open" rules in grammars using numeric references use 0-indexing
 - other contexts in which an integer is used as index - such as argument captures - are 0-indexed